Dr. David M. Harris

 Dr. Jim Phillips

 Dr. Phillips is a University of Florida College of Veterinary Medicine 1988 graduate who grew up in the panhandle of Florida.
 Dr. Jim has called Nashville home since 1992, although he misses Coastal Florida watersports.
 He believes in providing honest, sensible pet care and treating people and pets with kindness and respect.
 He is a black belt in Taekwondo and enjoys camping and hiking.
-He currently has two unruly rescue puppies, Duncan, the Golden Retriever and Madeline, the German Shepherd Dog.
+He currently has two rescue dogs, Duncan, the Golden Retriever and Madeline, the German Shepherd Dog.
 Madeline is a special case.
 She had a significant hip injury at the time of adoption.
 Jim chose to adopt her knowing she would need surgery to attempt to repair her and most importantly to relieve her pain.
-Luckily for the pup, the best case scenario unfolded and she now has a titanium hip and full mobility.
-Dr. Jim also owns a geriatric Labrador named Tate and a geriatric cat named Millennium Bug.
-Jim is currently the Vice President of the Nashville Academy of Veterinary Medicine and a member of the Tennessee Veterinary Medical Association as well as the American Veterinary Medical Association.
+Luckily for Madeline, the best case scenario unfolded and she now has a titanium hip and full mobility.
+Jim is a proud member of the Tennessee Veterinary Medical Association as well as the American Veterinary Medical Association.

 Dr. Margaret Phillips

-Typically, you will find Dr. Margaret behind the scenes.
+Typically, you will find Margaret behind the scenes.
 Drs.
 Margaret and Jim met in veterinary school in Gainesville, FL in 1984 and have been together since that time.
 Upon graduation in 1988, they moved to Orlando, FL, and 2 years later they moved to Raleigh, NC so Margaret could begin a residency in Veterinary Dermatology.
 After completing the residency and passing the certification examination, the doctors Phillips moved to Nashville.
 Margaret, now a board certified specialist in veterinary dermatology, opened a practice limited to dermatology patients.
 She saw patients from 1992 through her retirement in May 2016.
-Although retired from clinical practice, she stays quite busy with a variety of endeavors like walking, yoga, hiking, tracking, fundraising, and gardening.
-Dr. Margaret is the Secretary-Treasurer of the Tennessee Veterinary Medical Association, a member of the American Veterinary Medical Association and the American College of Veterinary Dermatology.
+Although retired from clinical practice, she stays quite busy with a variety of endeavors like walking, yoga, hiking, Canine Nose Work and gardening.
+Dr. Margaret is the current Secretary-Treasurer of the Tennessee Veterinary Medical Association and the Tennessee Veterinary Medical Foundation, a member of the American Veterinary Medical Association as well as a Diplomate member of the American College of Veterinary Dermatology.
+Margaret is also a proud cosponsor of The Sandee and Gracie Memorial Dialysis Unit by Frankie’s Friends and an enthusiastic supporter of the Middle TN German Shepherd Dog Nonprofit Rescue.